CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/02-concept-design/04-core-components/22-approval-profile.md

 Authenticated users benefit from the capability to view a comprehensive list of approval requests assigned to them, including the associated statuses.
 This feature enhances transparency and accountability within the approval workflow.

-By meticulously comprehending the nuances of the `Approval Profile` and its interconnected components, users are empowered to efficiently navigate and leverage approval processes for optimal authorization workflows.
+By comprehending the nuances of the `Approval Profile` and its interconnected components, users are empowered to efficiently navigate and leverage approval processes for optimal authorization workflows.